Experiential Learning through a Walking Tour

 9. Pat Brown's Grill, Genetics and Plant Biology Building

 Pat Brown’s Grill is unique in that it is the first campus restaurant to be LEED™ certified.
 The renovation of Pat Brown’s includes a daylight responsive lighting system, Energy Star-certified kitchen equipment, a reduction in dishwater usage, and a green janitorial program.
+The brown's kitchen uses scratch-cooking techniques to produce delicious vegetable-forward menu items as well as "better meat" options such as grassfed burgers and rotisserie organic chicken.

 10. Jacobs Hall